 Assignment 7 - Shopping Cart

 This week you will create a shopping cart.
-Shopping cart can store data using cookies, a database, or a session.
+Shopping carts can store data using cookies, a database, or a session.

-The database approach is the most robust approach and is used by Amazon and other high-quality
+The database approach is the most robust approach and is used by Amazon and other large

 e-commerce sites.
 Advantages of this approach are that the data persists indefinitely